The CVR MRC PhD Programme

 The applications system can be imperfect.
 We recommend that you also email the essential documents above (CV, personal statement/Covering letter and references directly to email@example.com).

-Whilst at the CVR, time will be spent visiting the laboratories, meeting PhD Programme group leaders and current CVR students (and being interviewed!).
-If you receive an offer, we will ask you to decide whether to join the CVR within a reasonable timeframe, according to your circumstances.
+If you receive an offer, we will ask you to decide within a reasonable timeframe whether to join the CVR.
 By accepting our offer, you will be making a binding commitment to the CVR MRC PhD Programme, and we will ask you to withdraw your applications for other PhD programmes.

 Any questions about the programme or eligibility requirements should be directed to firstname.lastname@example.org